HazyResearch/CaffeConTroll/README.md

 Partitioning Data for (Multiple) GPUs
 -------------------------------------

+CcT supports data and model parallelism across multiple GPUs.
+Data parallelism is recommended for all layers except fully-connected.
+For large fully-connected layers, model parallelism works better.

-Currently CcT allows users to specify the proportion of a layer to run on the GPU using the prototxt attributes:
+**Data Parallelism** For a given layer, specify the proportion of a batch to run on the GPU using the prototxt attributes:

       gpu_0_batch_proportion
       gpu_1_batch_proportion